From Zero to Fluent: A Step-by-Step Roadmap to Learn Spanish

 • How much time can I realistically dedicate to learning each week?

 Setting SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals will help you stay focused and motivated throughout your language-learning journey.
-Here are somethings to ask yourself when formulating a goal:
+Check your goal against the criteria below.

 Familiarize Yourself with Spanish Grammar